eclipsesource/tabris-js/doc/build.md

 ### The package.json file

-See [package.json | npm documentation](https://docs.npmjs.com/files/package.json) for information about the package.json format.
+See [npm documentation](https://docs.npmjs.com/files/package.json) for information about the package.json format.

 `package.json` contains, among other configurations, references to the app's main script and npm module dependencies: